Hiking with a View: Six suggestions for new places to wander in Wisconsin

 Green Lake (Central Wisconsin)

 Another view from the top of a tower is among the walking trails of Lawsonia in the quaint tourist town of Green Lake.
 The architectural significance of these towers is probably yet to be fully recognized.
-They were designed by an architect between 1903-1916 and are in the process of soliciting funds for preservation and restoration.
+They were designed by an architect between 1903-1916 and continue to gather funds for preservation and restoration.

-I was especially interested in the old stone bridges on the Lawsonia property so I chose the Hammer’s Trail which takes you through winding terrain along the lake side and over and under the bridges.
+I was especially interested in the old stone bridges on the Lawsonia property so I chose the Winnebago Trail which takes you down steep hillsides along the lake. and over and under the bridges.

 Marinette County (Far North-Eastern Wisconsin)